Programme 16 August

 A response to the shocking fact that over a third of young people in the UK spend less time outdoors than its prisoners, Zoo Humans sees the UPG Team bring their distinctive performance-parkour and David Attenborough’s smooth narrative to a group of humans on the verge of forgetting how to move www.prodigalupg.com

 This performance-parkour/dance/physical-theatre show for the whole family is accompanied by 5 filmed tutorials will introduce you to the basic floor and block based fundamentals of performance parkour.
-This is all agility work, so very soft and gentle, no jumps or big vaults and all the movement can easily be adapted to different settings – free and downloadable from our YouTube channel.
-Please search for ‘Crystal Palace Festival’.
+This is all agility work, so very soft and gentle, no jumps or big vaults and all the movement can easily be adapted to different settings – free to watch on our YouTube channel.

 14:45 The Zealots